o19s/ubi-website/docs/tools.md

 ## UBI Plugin for Elasticsearch

 The [Elasticsearch UBI Plugin](https://github.com/o19s/user-behavior-insights-elasticsearch) is a fork of the OpenSearch UBI plugin.
 This plugin provides similar core functionality but other functionality will differ.

+Note that the UBI plugin is *not* required to use UBI.
+You can use any method of persisting queries and events into Elasticsearch.
+The [UBI JavaScript Collector](https://github.com/opensearch-project/user-behavior-insights/blob/main/ubi-javascript-collector/ubi.js) is an example.

 To use the plugin, first [download](hhttps://github.com/o19s/user-behavior-insights-elasticsearch/releases) the release appropriate for your version of Elasticsearch.
 Next, install the plugin: